LeoDog896/ferret_api/CONTRIBUTING.md

 To ensure that your image is under 300kb, go to the directory changed, and run `du -h <file>`.
 Please make sure to [Optimize your images](#image-optimization).

-Once you have made your contribution, make a commit, and inside the `ferret_images` directory, if you're working as a submodule, run `git push origin HEAD:<branch>`.
+Once you have made your contribution, make a commit, and inside the `ferret_images` directory, (because if you don't, you'll get the following error: `fatal: You are not currently on a branch.`) if you're working as a submodule, run `git push origin HEAD:<branch>`.
 Once you're done, make a pull reqest!

 ## Image optimization